Saturday, August 23, 2008

 Cruising Maine

 We are in our cruising region now, namely Penobscot Bay and the Mount Desert Island area.
-We are making very short daily trips to our new locations which we are doing under leisurely sail with light generally southwest winds.
+We are making very short daily trips to our new locations, which we are doing under leisurely sail with light generally southwest winds.
 This gives us plenty of time to explore and still move on to a new site.
-This morning we went hiking on Isle au Haut (pictures from trail) before sailing to our current location in Burnt Cove Harbor on Swans Island.
-Isle au Haut has a large area which is actually part of Acadia National Park.
+This morning, we went hiking on Isle au Haut (pictures from the trail) before sailing to our current location in Burnt Cove Harbor on Swans Island.
+Isle au Haut has a large area, which is actually part of Acadia National Park.
 It is remote, so it gets very few visitors.
 We hiked the Duck Pond trail and had it all to ourselves.

 Tuesday, August 12, 2008